Women in Indonesia: Women's rights

 Indonesia signed the Convention on the Elimination of All Forms of Discrimination Against Women in 1980 and ratified it in 1984.

 Obstacles and sharia

 In many parts of Indonesia, regulations compelling women and girls to wear the hijab are increasingly in place in schools and government offices.

-Aceh province has implemented Sharia law in full, where all Muslim women must wear the traditional head covering known as hijab, and fraternising with the opposite sex outside marriage is banned.
+Aceh province has implemented Sharia law in part, where Muslim women are banned from fraternising with the opposite sex outside marriage.

 Sexual crime, harassment, and trafficking

 More than 90% of rape cases in Indonesia go unreported, with victims fear being blamed.

 Sex trafficking in Indonesia is a problem.
 Indonesian and foreign women and girls have been forced into prostitution in brothels and homes and been physically and psychologically abused.

 Women-only transport

 Since 2010, the Indonesian Railway Company (PT Kereta Api Indonesia) introduced women-only carriages on some commuter trains in the Jakarta metropolitan area in response to reports of sexual harassment in public places, including commuter trains and buses.
 The women-only carriages on commuter trains are usually denoted by large pink or purple stickers, which read "Kereta Khusus Wanita".
 This kind of carriage was previously only able to be found on air-conditioned EMUs (which only provides women-only carriages on each end of the train), but a number of recently repaired non-air conditioned EMUs have also been equipped with the women-only carriage stickers.

 In 2012, the company launched women-only trains.
 However, this practice ended the following year after reports found that mixed-use cars were overcrowded during rush hour while women's only cars were underutilised.